electromech-cpl/openvpn/README.md

 Kudos to [opsnin](https://github.com/electromech-cpl/openvpnpull/89) for this feature.
 ### User Management
-Starting from `v.0.9.2` OpenVPN UI has user management feature.
+Starting from `v.0.9.2` EmcplVPN has user management feature.

 You can create and delete users with different privileges - Administrators or regular users:
 * Administrators has full access